How to Store Nicotine Pouches: Shelf Life, Freshness & Tips

 - Best storage: Cool, dark, dry place (15–20°C, away from heat and humidity)

-- Never: Freezer storage (thawing causes condensation and moisture damage)
+- Never: Freezer storage (thawing can create condensation and texture damage)

 - Travel tip: Keep pouches sealed in original tin; avoid direct sunlight and heat